datdotorg/datdot-service/README.md

 Currently you can only run the scenarios, stored in /lab folder.

-To run other scenarios, run `node lab/scenarios/*`, for example `node lab/scenarios/service-mvp.js` and so on.
+To run a scenario, run `node lab/scenarios/<some-scenario>`, for example `DEBUG=*,-hypercore-protocol node lab/scenarios/mvp-1.js `.

 We are using scenarios to debug the flow.
-Current scenarios are working only with the chain simulation.
+Current scenarios are working only with the chain simulation (simulate-chain.js).

 ## License